johnspeare/tableau-populate/README.md

 Also includes the number of Groups and Projects that you want to create.
 The script will create these with names, GroupN and ProjectN, where N is an integer starting with 1 and incrementing to the number of Groups and Projects that you specified.

+## Step 4: Run script 3 -- Update project permissions

+Script name: perms.py

+This script removes "All Users" Write-Allow perms from the projects creeated by script 2.
+It then adds Write-Allow for each Group in a 1:1 mapping to projects.
+So Group1 has Write-Allow for Project 1, etc. If there are more groups than projects, then script will assign groups to projects round-robin until groups are used up.
+If there are more projects than groups, then groups will have access to multiple projects.

+### Script configuration

+User-defined variables must be filled in before you run the script.
+Same configuration as sign-in.py.